nurgalive/nurgavoice/API_DOCS.md

 - Use the `/health` endpoint for health checks
 - Monitor Celery workers for background task processing
 - Check Redis connection for task queue status

+## Disclaimer

+This project uses AI and is in the research stage and can produce mistakes and incorrect results.
+Please review and verify all transcriptions and summaries before relying on them for important decisions or applications.